You have just received an email about an order confirmation but you did not ordered anything. It is probably a scam

 While you were checking your e-mail inbox, you are surprised by one of a new email you have received dealing with an order confirmation.

 The title of these e-mails can be “Your order has been accepted”, “Your order has been completed”, “Your order has been successfully processed” or “Your order has been shipped”.

 As a matter of fact, you did not order anything.
-This email is sent to thousands of recipients by scammers who rely on the fact that some will fall into the trap.
-To get there, the scammers put some fake references in the e-mail header (a fake reference of payment, sometimes a fake credit card number) and above all, indicate a significant amount of money in relation to this order so that potential victims are worried and rush on the infected attachment.
+In fact, scammers send this email to thousands of recipients and rely on the fact that some will fall into the trap.
+To get there, the scammers put some fake references in the e-mail header (a fake reference of payment, sometimes a fake credit card number).
+But above all, they indicate a significant amount of money in relation to this order.
+So that potential victims rush on the infected attachment.

 Your order has been accepted

 Payment reference: 417330634